collective/loo/README.txt

 Goal
 ----

-To enforce only one simultaneous login per user in Plone the Right Way(tm).
+To enforce only one simultaneous login per user in Plone, the Right Way(tm).
+This is just an experiment.
+The results will likely go into Products.NoDuplicateLogin (which is the closest pre-existing add-on I could find, but does not yet work in Plone 4).

 Notes
 ~~~~~